Vehmloewff/driza/docs/01-introduction.md

 ## Stores

-As they make Halyard reactive, [stores](03-halyard-store.md) could well be considered the backbone of halyard.
+As they make Driza reactive, [stores](03-driza-store.md) could well be considered the backbone of driza.

 A store is just an object that has a few methods: `get`, `subscribe`, `set`, and `update`.